userfrosting/learn/pages/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 v12.14.1
 ```

->>> Even though we'll be using these tools to get our application ready for deployment, you don't actually need to install Node.js on your live server.
-You can install it locally, perform your installation and build tasks, and then push the built application to the live server afterwards.
+[notice]Even though we'll be using these tools to get our application ready for deployment, you don't actually need to install Node.js on your live server.
+You can install it locally, perform your installation and build tasks, and then push the built application to the live server afterwards.[/notice]

 ### Installing Node.js (MacOS and Windows)